-5 Easy Ways to Enter a Video Contest
+5 Easy Ways to Enter a Video or Photo Essay Contest

 Thanks to Create the Good for this guest post!

 Are you dreaming of making your community a better place?
 Create the Good is here to help!
-That’s why we’ve launched the 2017 Dream Builders Video Contest, which celebrates the legacy of Dr. Martin Luther King Jr. by highlighting the inspiring projects of dreamers like you across the country.
-Enter by the February 7, 2017 deadline and you could win a donation to the local nonprofit of your choice to help make your dream a reality!
+That’s why we’re getting ready to launch the 2018 Dream Builders Video Contest, which celebrates the legacy of Dr. Martin Luther King Jr. by highlighting the inspiring projects of dreamers like you across the country.
+The contest launches on January 15, 2018.
+Enter and you could win a donation to the local nonprofit of your choice to help make your dream a reality!

 So how can you enter?
-Submit a 1 minute- video here!
-Check out these 5 easy ways to create and submit your video:
+Submit a one minute video or a photo essay here!
+Check out these 5 easy ways to create and submit your video or photo:

-3. Use a free, online website: Online video and slideshow-making platforms also make a 1-minute video submission a snap!
+3. Use a free, online website: Online video and slideshow-making platforms also make a one minute video submission a snap!
 Using your photos, video clips, quotes and handwritten messages, services like Animoto or Kizoa help you build short videos in minutes.
 You can add text, special effects, music and more.

 4. Ask for help: No matter who you are, you’re just a few degrees away from a teenager who knows the ins and outs of social media and how to create cool photos and videos.
 Ask a neighbor’s kid to help or get a whole group behind it, whether it’s the school, a nonprofit, a Girl Scout Troop you name it – someone is bound to be able to help you pull off a video entry.

 5. Get the community involved: Ask your fellow community members to help with your entry.
 The more the merrier and the more quickly your video will come together.
 Keep in mind that each video entry needs to be one minute or less to be considered a valid entry.
 Submit your Dream Builders project today!